pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 GABARITO: CERTA

-Item.
 18. It can be concluded from the text that an IT worker should always seek to acquire more knowledge in their field.

-Item.
 18. Pode-se concluir do texto que um trabalhador de TI deve sempre buscar adquirir mais conhecimento em sua área.